zero-24/plg_system_advancedredirect/README.md

 - Download the latest version of the plugin: https://github.com/zero-24/plg_system_advancedredirect/releases/latest
 - Install the plugin using Upload & Install
+- Disable the core `System - Redirect` plugin from the plugin manager
-- Enable the plugin form the plugin manager
+- Enable the plugin from the plugin manager

-Now the inital setup is completed and you can start configure the plugin.
+Now the initial setup is completed and you can start configure the plugin.

 ### AdvancedRedirect Options